BehdadKhodabandehloo/ControversyDetection/README.md

 Main Reference:
 " Quantifying Controversy on Social Media "

 Papers that Have been read until now:
-  - Community Interaciton and Conflict on the Web
+  - Community Interaciton and Conflict on the Web (Behdad)
-  - Political Discourse on Social Media: Echo Chambers, Gatekeepers, and the Price of Bipartisanship
+  - Political Discourse on Social Media: Echo Chambers, Gatekeepers, and the Price of Bipartisanship (Mehrdad)

 Papers that would be read: